Ayushsingh299/Stock-Trading-Platform/README.md

 ## 🎯 Overview

-**ProTrade** is a full-stack web application for learning stock trading mechanics with a realistic simulator.
+**Stock Trading Platform** is a full-stack web application for learning stock trading mechanics with a realistic simulator.
 Built with production-grade architecture using Node.js, React, and PostgreSQL with enterprise security protocols (JWT, Bcrypt, CORS).

 **Use Cases:**
 - Learn full-stack development with real-world application